 - Analyse interactions between the UK energy system and other sectors such as transport and water under alternative scenarios developed in collaboration with National Grid and DECC.

-- Perform analysis of the National Infrastructure Pipeline (NIP) for HM Treasury (IUK).
-The primary aim of the collaboration was to analyse IUK’s pipeline of infrastructure investments (550 infrastructure projects with a budget of £438 billion for the next decade) and explore alternative longer term strategies with various future socio-economic and climate change scenarios.
+- Perform analysis of the National Infrastructure Pipeline (NIP) for HM Treasury (UK).
+The primary aim of the collaboration was to analyse Innovate UK’s pipeline of infrastructure investments which consists of 550 infrastructure projects with a budget of £438 billion for the next decade.
+It will also explore alternative longer-term strategies with various future socio-economic and climate change scenarios.

-MISTRAL is Phase 2 of the ITRC project.
-The aim is to develop a multi-vector energy system model that varies in spatial and temporal scales.
-The new model will have the capability to be applied across multiple countries.
-Analysis will be performed for stakeholders such as the National Infrastructure Commission (NIC) using a combination of the ITRC and new model across a wide spectrum of techno-economic and policy issues.
+Multi-scale Infrastructure Systems Analytics (MISTRAL) is phase 2 of the ITRC project.
+It has developed a multi-vector energy system model that varies in spatial and temporal scales.
+The models have the capability to be applied across multiple countries.
+The analysis was performed for stakeholders such as the National Infrastructure Commission (NIC) using a combination of the ITRC and new model across a wide spectrum of techno-economic and policy issues.

 The Engineering Complexity Resilience Network+

 ENCORE Network+ is an EPSRC funded project which addresses the Grand Challenge area of Risk and Resilience in Complex Engineered Systems (CES).
 CES examples include complex products consisting of many interacting components such as gas turbine engines and complex networks such as the UK’s digital, energy and transport networks.

 Cardiff University was awarded a grant for a feasibility study titled ‘Generating random-realistic topologies for electricity distribution networks’.

 The MEDOW consortium was made up of eleven partners (five universities and six industrial organisations).
 Each institution in the consortium contributed various expertise on the manufacturing, design, operation, and control of multi-terminal dc grids.